Searchlight2/Searchlight2/README.md

 * Sample sheet (SS).
 A standard tab delimited sample sheet listing each sample by name in the first column and the sample group it belongs to in the second.
 There must be a header row with the headers as exactly: "sample", "sample_group".
 Not case sensitive, ignoring the quotes.
 If you have several layers of sample groupings (such as cell type and also treatment and also age) you may include additional coulmns, under any header that you wish.
 Sample names and sample group names can't start with a number and can only include numbers, letters and underscore (_).
 [Here is an example SS file.](https://github.com/Searchlight2/Searchlight2/blob/master/example_data/sample_sheet.tsv)

 * Background file (BG).
 A typical background annotation file for the organism and transcriptome build, listing all genes.
 We supply several of these with the software and they can easily be generated from Ensembls biomart.
 Genes should be in rows and specific annotation by column.
 The file must only have the annotations: Gene ID, Gene Symbol, Chromosome, Start position, Stop position and Biotype (type of gene).
 There must be a header row with the headers as exactly: "ID", "Symbol", "Chromosome", "Start", "Stop", "Biotype".
 Not case sensitive, ignoring the quotes.
 If you are unsure as to the gene symbol, just use the ID.
-If you are unsure at to the biotype simply put "gene" in every cell for that column.[Here is an example BG file.](https://raw.githubusercontent.com/Searchlight2/Searchlight2/master/databases/background/human/Ensembl.GRCh37.p13.tsv)
+If you are unsure at to the biotype simply put "gene" in every cell for that column.
+Please be aware, for every unique biotype (e.g. coding_gene, linc_RNA, etc) you enter Searchlgiht2 will perform and entire additional analysis (as well as asingle combined), which can be slow.
+For that reason we recommend simply to have all biotypes set as "gene" in you BG file, for your first few runs.
+[Here is an example BG file.](https://raw.githubusercontent.com/Searchlight2/Searchlight2/master/databases/background/human/Ensembl.GRCh37.p13.tsv)

 ## Quick start guide

 To download the software please click the clone/download button above. **A quick start guide alongide a detailed usage guide can be found in the user manual provided with the download.** Searchlight accepts input files that are typical to RNA-seq.
 Namely a matrix of normalised expression values, a sample sheet, a transcriptome background file and tables of differential expression values (fold, p, adjusted p).
 Typical Searchlight runcode looks like this: